KlefaffleWaffle/student-scheduler/phaseI/README.md

 This is an obvious oversight as it is crucial when dealing with time conflicts, errors, <br>
 or any other issues that may arise. <br>

+We recommend that our software engineering team focus on making information available to the user. <br>
+We can worry about making things _pretty_ later.
+For now, we want to give our users the raw data. <br> Refer to our sketches and diagrams for any visual direction we can provide at this time. <br>

 # Caveats <br>

 In our competitive analysis there is a glaringly empty column, the prices.
 It is difficult to get an idea of what <br>